Muso bukavu

 Partner impact

-Some 16,000 people are involved in MUSO activities in three areas of the province.
-The Mutual Societies have formed groups of MUSOs to concentrate some of their resources and develop higher value-added activities where possible (joint cultivation and breeding, processing of agricultural products, etc.).
+Approximately 16,000 people are involved in MUSO activities across three territories of the province.
+These Mutuals have organized themselves into MUSO clusters to pool some of their resources and develop, where possible, higher value-added activities (such as collective farming and livestock rearing, processing of agricultural products, etc.).